 - A white tip on the tail was bred into the beagle so that their owners could easily spot them when out on hunts

 On average, the beagle breed can live between 12-15 years providing they are fed a high-quality diet and given plenty of physical and mental exercise (and love of course!)

 The leading cause of death for beagles is cancer, followed by trauma – in many cases these are sadly cases of poisoning and road traffic accidents.

 Spaying and neutering can add 1-3 years to the life expectancy of a beagle as this keeps reproductive cancers at bay and positively affects their long-term hormonal balances.

-Butch from Virginia, USA (the oldest beagle in the world) lived to be 28, so there’s plenty of reason to be optimistic about the number of years your beagle will enjoy!
+Butch from Virginia, USA (the oldest beagle in the world) lived to be 28, so there’s plenty of reasons to be optimistic about the number of years your beagle will enjoy!

 Temperament and Personality